pneto29/ICP_point_point_Besl_1992_PCL/README.md

 # IterativeClosestPoint #

-This repository contains an implementation of the Normal Distribution Transform.
+This repository contains an implementation of the Iterative closest point.

 ## Dependencies ##